ghott86/marklogic-kafka-connector/README.md

 ♣	# cp $ML_CONNECT_HOME/config/* $KAFKA_HOME/config/
 ♣	# cp $ML_CONNECT_HOME/target/marklogic-kafka-connector-2.0.jar $KAFKA_HOME/libs/
 o	Start the marklogic-kafka-connector consumers
-♣	__NOTE:__ it is recommended to run each command in its own terminal window to allow monitoring of the log; otherwise, add “&” to the end of the command below
+♣	__NOTE:__ It is recommended to run each command in its own terminal window to allow monitoring of the log; otherwise, add “&” to the end of the command below
 ♣	# $KAFKA_HOME/bin/connect-standalone.sh $KAFKA_HOME/config/marklogic-json-connect-standalone.properties $KAFKA_HOME/config/marklogic-json-sink.properties
 ♣	# $KAFKA_HOME/bin/connect-standalone.sh $KAFKA_HOME/config/marklogic-xml-connect-standalone.properties $KAFKA_HOME/config/marklogic-xml-sink.properties

-16. Create a topic, send some messages, and start a consumer o	Create a new topic test with 1 partition and 3 replicas:
+# 15.)
+Create a topic, send some messages, and start a consumer
+* Create a new topic test with 1 partition and 3 replicas:
 ♣	# $KAFKA_HOME/bin/kafka-topics.sh --create --zookeeper localhost:2181 --replication-factor 3 --partitions 1 --topic test
 ♣	Make sure we can see that topic when running the --list command:
 •	# $KAFKA_HOME/bin/kafka-topics.sh --list --zookeeper localhost:2181